 Classic Series Chemex Coffeemakers

-The Classic Series features wooden collars and a leather tie that encircles the collar to keep it secure.
+The Classic Chemex features wooden collars and a leather tie that encircles the collar to keep it secure.
 When you remove the tie, the turned and split collar comes right off so you can wash it by hand (remember, the wooden collar is not dishwasher-friendly).

 The Chemex’s borosilicate glass is designed to withstand chemical residues and limit odor absorption.
 You can cover or even refrigerate this pour-over coffeemaker to enjoy your coffee later, although you’d have to reheat the beverage.